flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/ovhd/emergency-electric.md

         - As soon as the emergency generator electrical parameters are within tolerance the emergency generator is connected to the aircraft network.
     - Pressed:
         - This selects manual RAT extension.
-        - Emergency generator coupling occurs 3 seconds after the RAT is supplying
+        - Emergency generator coupling occurs 3 seconds after the RAT is supplying.
         - the emergency generator.

 - FAULT LIGHT: This light comes on red if the emergency generator is not supplying power when AC BUS 1 and AC BUS 2 are not powered.